-All doors are required to be certified by means of a test certificate in document form, or a certification plate attached to the edge of the door leaf on the side of the hinges.
+All soundproof doors are tested in a laboratory and required to be certified by means of a test certificate in document form.
+Most doors carry certification plates attached to the edge of the door leaf on the side of the hinges.